npm/npm-profile/lib/README.md

 #### **Promise Value**

 The promise will resolve with an object very much like the one's returned by `profile.listTokens`.
-THe only difference is that `token` is not truncated.
+The only difference is that `token` is not truncated.

 ```
 {